KxSystems/kx-vscode/README.md

 ## Settings

-To update kdb VS Code settings, search for `kdb` from _Preferences_ > _Settings_, or access on right-click of the settings icon in kdb VS Code marketplace panel, _Extension Settings_.
+To update kdb VS Code settings, search for `kdb` from _Preferences_ > _Settings_, or right-click the settings icon in kdb VS Code marketplace panel and choose _Extension Settings_.

 Item                                                       | Action
 ---------------------------------------------------------- | -------